 The assault of Br from the backside opens the bromonium ion.
 The vicinal dibromide has an antiperiplanar configuration as a result of this reaction.
 When other nucleophiles like water or alcohol are present, they can attack 2 and create alcohol or ether.

 2. Addition of Hydrogen Halides

 In hydrohalogenation, hydrogen halides such as hydrogen chloride (HCl) are added to alkenes to create alkyl halides.
 The reaction of HCl with ethylene, for example, produces chloroethane.
 In comparison to the halogen addition above, the reaction proceeds through a cation intermediate.
 The following is an example:

 Proton (H+) adds to one of the carbon atoms on the alkene to form cation 1 (by acting as an electrophile).

 The adducts 2 and 3 are formed when the chloride ion (Cl) interacts with cation 1.

 Many electrophiles are optically stable and chiral.
 Optical purity is typically a characteristic of chiral electrophiles.
 The fructose-derived organocatalyst used in Shi epoxidation is one such reagent.
 The catalyst will epoxidate trans-disubstituted and trisubstituted alkenes with high enantioselectivity.
-Until continuing in the catalytic cycle, the Shi catalyst, which is a ketone, is oxidized to the active dioxirane form by stoichiometric oxone.
+Until continuing in the catalytic cycle, the Shi catalyst, which is a ketone, is oxidised to the active dioxirane form by stoichiometric oxone.

 Given below is the Electrophiles List-